Opuntia decumbens was first described by Joseph de Salm-Reifferscheidt-Dyck and published in his Hortus Dyckensis ou Catalog des Plantes in 1834.

 Description

-In the spring, Opuntia decumbens produces showy yellow (sometimes reddish) flowers on the upper pads.
-The flowers are up to 1.4 inches (3.5 cm) long and 1.8 inches (4.5 cm) in diameter.
-The fruits, which are reddish-purple and spherical to pear-shaped, are edible and measure up to 1.2 inches (3 cm) long.
+In the spring, Opuntia decumbens produces showy yellow, sometimes reddish flowers on the upper pads.
+The flowers can reach a length of 1.4 inches (3.5 cm) and a diameter of 1.8 inches (4.5 cm).
+The fruits, which are reddish-purple and spherical to pear-shaped, are edible and can grow up to 1.2 inches (3 cm) long.

 How to Grow and Care for Opuntia decumbens

 Light: Opuntia decumbens thrives in full sun, but some shade during midday and afternoon can prevent sunburn in hot climates.
-A window that receives sunlight 6 hours a day works best when grown indoors.
+When grown indoors, a window that receives sunlight for 6 hours a day works best.

-Temperature: Extremely tolerant of high temperatures, Opuntia decumbens prefers cooler temperatures in winter.
+Temperature: Opuntia decumbens is highly tolerant of high temperatures and prefers cooler temperatures in winter.
 It grows best in USDA Plant Hardiness Zones 8a to 10b, with average minimum winter temperatures ranging from 10 to 40 °F (-12.2 to 4.4 °C).

 Watering: From spring to fall, water moderately and let the soil dry out completely before watering again.
 In most areas, rainfall will be enough for established plants.
 If potted, never let the container sit in water.
 During the winter, suspend the watering.

 Fertilizing: Opuntia decumbens does not need fertilizer when planted in the ground.
-However, in a container, the plant will benefit from fertilization during the growing season.
+However, it will benefit from fertilizing during the growing season when grown in a container.
 Apply a water-soluble fertilizer.
 Suspend feeding during the winter when the plant goes dormant.

 Repotting: Repot only when the cactus becomes potbound or is too large and unstable in its container.
 Choose a slightly larger container with drainage holes at the bottom.
 The best time for repotting is late winter or early spring.

 Propagation: You can propagate Opuntia decumbens by stem segments or seeds.
-Using stem segments is the easiest method and yields faster results.
-For best results, take stem segments in early summer.
-Sow the seeds in late spring.
+Stem segments are the easiest method and yield faster results.
+For best results, take stem segments in early summer and sow the seeds in late spring.

 Learn more at How to Grow and Care for Opuntia.